 Figure 2.
-The orientation of the ACIS detector was such that none of the purported PMS stars identified by Park & Finley (1996) fall on the chip.
+The orientation of the ACIS detector was such that none of the purported PMS stars identified by Park & Finley (1996) (positions shown as circles) fall on the chip.
 Note that the dispersed first order MEG spectrum (-1 and +1 orders) can be seen as two dark bands imaged on the ACIS chips.